 1st Place ($200)

-Congrats to the winners and a huge thanks to everyone who participated in the Flash Phenom contest.We literally couldn’t do this without you.
-Check back soon for the Flash Phenom mega-issue!
+Congrats to the winners and a huge thanks to everyone who participated in our first-ever poetry contest.We literally couldn’t do this without you.
+Check back by Friday, June 17th for the Shadow Award mega-issue!